maverickactuary/1actuary/content/4delivering/index.md

 There have been 10 years of launches and relaunches: Beagle Street, Canada Life, Guardian, HSBC and Scottish Widows.
 Some have been clients.

 I've seen good, bad and ugly.

+ Increasingly reinsurers place emphasis on an insurer's ability to deliver, as they determine where to invest their financial and operational resources.
+Delivery is a differentiator.

 Why do so many big projects struggle?
 How can we improve the chances of success and cut down on waste, building robustly, cost effectively and at pace?